 \section{Pre-training Setting}

-\textbf{Data Augmentation.} Given an image $I$, we generate $M=8$, including 2 global views with a crop scale in the range of [0.4, 1.0], and 6 local views with a crop scale of [0.05, 0.4]. we apply random image augmentation techniques as same as DINO \cite{dino} such as Horizontal Flip, Color Jitter, Gaussian Blur, and Solarization.
+\textbf{Data Augmentation.} Given an image $I$, we generate $M=8$ views, including 2 global views with a crop scale in the range of [0.4, 1.0], and 6 local views with a crop scale of [0.05, 0.4].
+We apply the same random image augmentation techniques as in DINO \cite{dino}, such as Horizontal Flip, Color Jitter, Gaussian Blur, and Solarization.

-\textbf{Architecture.} The M-IDoL pre-training framework consists of two Swin Transformer-Base (Swin-B) visual encoders, namely a student encoder $S_{\theta}$ and a teacher encoder $T_{\theta}$.
+\textbf{Architecture.} The M-IDoL pre-training framework consists of two Swin Transformer-Base (Swin-B) visual encoders, i.e., a student encoder $S_{\theta}$ and a teacher encoder $T_{\theta}$.
 Both encoders share the same Swin-B architecture: the input image is split into non-overlapping $4 \times 4$ patches and linearly projected to patch embeddings.
 The backbone is hierarchical with four stages.
 Each stage contains a stack of Swin Transformer blocks that alternate window-based multi-head self-attention and shifted-window self-attention, followed by MLP layers with residual connections and normalization.
 A patch merging layer is inserted between stages to downsample the spatial resolution by a factor of 2 and double the channel dimension.
 For Swin-B, the stage depths are $[2, 2, 18, 2]$, with embedding dimension 128 and numbers of attention heads $[4, 8, 16, 32]$ (window size $7 \times 7$).
-The teacher encoder $T_{\theta}$ are updated as an exponential moving average (EMA) of the student parameters:
+The teacher encoder $T_{\theta}$ is updated as an exponential moving average (EMA) of the student parameters:

 where $\lambda \in [0.996, 1)$ is the momentum coefficient, which is scheduled with a cosine annealing strategy during training.
-During training, gradients are back-propagated only through the student encoder, while the teacher encoder is kept stop-gradient.
+During training, gradients are back-propagated only through the student encoder, while the teacher encoder is not updated by back-propagation.
 During pre-training, the AdamW optimizer ($\beta_1=0.9,\beta_2=0.95$) is used with an initial learning rate of $1 \times 10^{-4}$ and a weight decay of $0.04$.

-\textbf{MoE Projector.} The proposed MoE Projector is based on Tutel Mixture-of-Experts framework \cite{Tutel}.
+\textbf{MoE Projector.} The proposed MoE Projector is based on the Tutel Mixture-of-Experts framework \cite{Tutel}.
 The default number of experts in each MoE Projector is 5 with top-$1$ routing.
-The router is implemented as a single linear layer that produces routing scores over experts.
+The router is implemented as a single linear layer that produces routing probability over experts.
 Each expert is a feed-forward network (FFN).
 Notably, the MoE projector is used only during pre-training and is removed for downstream evaluation and analysis.